How to make Homemade Trinidad Currant Rolls

 Puff pastry margarine about to be spread on parchment paper

-Spread dry flour on the work area on the table and roll dough to rectangular shape approximately 11" width x 15" length.
+Spread the dry flour on the work area on the table and roll the dough into a rectangular shape approximately 11" width x 15" length.

 Dough rolled to a rectangular shape

-Dust off the dry flour and place pastry margarine on top of dough 1" from the right-hand edge.
+Dust off the dry flour and place the pastry margarine on top of the dough 1" from the right-hand edge.
 Also, maintain 1" from top and bottom.
-Squeeze margarine tightly downwards onto the dough.
+Squeeze the margarine tightly downwards onto the dough.

 Pastry margarine on parchment paper placed on top of rectangular dough